Ng-Ting-Wei/GA-Project4-DND-5E-tools/README.md

 - Spells - Add spells to spellcaster.
 There is no spells in the database and is important to all spellcasters.
 It will be added during the next update.

 - Feats - Add feats to character.
 There is no feats in the database and is important to most characters.
 It will be added during the next update.

+## Known Bugs

+- When you input any characters in the strength, dexterity, consitution, intelligence, wisdom and charisma.
+The proficency bonus, maximum hitpoints, current hitpoints, temporaray hitpoints and armor class(AC).